-The 8th house in astrology is where we dance in the dark with an intimate lover, and it often involves some of our deepest, most intense and unlit territories.
-The most powerful issues are usually activated by two people and this happens when we merge with another, join forces by bringing our own values, beliefs, resources, and needs together.
-We take out life insurance as a couple and concern ourselves the possessions of others, the values of the other person.
-It indicates sharing on every level, and this can concern physical wealth, emotional feelings, sexual bonding, and psychic intensity.
+The 8th house in astrology is where we dance in the dark with an intimate lover, and it involves some of our deepest, most intense, and unlit territories.
+The most powerful issues are activated by two people and this happens when we merge with another, join forces by bringing our own values, beliefs, resources, and needs together.
+We take out life insurance as a couple.
+Concern ourselves with their possessions.
+The values of the other who we are in relationship with are taken on board.
+In other words, this sphere is about sharing on every level, and this can concern physical wealth, emotional feelings, sexual bonding, and psychic intensity.

 In this dark house, we are profoundly changed because of a partner, or by someone leaving us lots of money in their will.
 A life-changing partnership or business could be forged, investments made, and what we invest our energy towards shows its rewards emotionally, spiritually or in a tangible way.
 In every relationship formed – we are investing.
 Most of us take out mortgages and bank loans when partnered up or some other kind of shared debt, and it can often make it incredibly difficult to be released from any partnership.
 Even in an intimate relationship, it can planets here act as a business partnership with shared responsibilities and a sense of emotional loyalty/obligation to one another.

 In its more ominous interpretation, this house will inevitably bring up deep rooted emotional issues and is the background of the emotional undercurrents occurring in all relationships.
 Any deep insecurity from childhood is given fresh soil.
 The exposure of our deepest selves is forged, we move into incredibly close bonding, a closeness between two people that is impossible yo articulate.
 Moreover, it can also be where serious issues result between a couple, such as destructiveness, jealousy, violence, and negative outbursts.
 Individual complexes come out to dance in the dark playground of the 8th house.